Disclaimer: Rumiko Takahashi owns Ranma. The only character I've invented is Yuki. Please don't sue!

 Finally, Akane worked up some courage, and opened the gate.
 She nervously entered the house with Ranma following behind.
 She was slightly surprised to see that nobody had come to greet them yet, but was glad for it all the same.
 It was then that the baby decided that it needed to be changed, and started to cry.

 Akane knew her sister was only teasing her.
-After all, if Ranma and Akane had had sex, Nabiki would have known about it.
+After all, if Ranma and Akane had had sex, Nabiki would have found out about it, somehow.
 She still blushed heavily though, the redness of her face putting most tomatoes to shame.
 Ranma, missing the innuendo, managed to calmly explain what happened.

 "Actually Nabiki, we found the kid abandoned in a dumpster.
 We brought it home cuz the police told us they couldn't take it."

 Nabiki's normally calm demeanour broke slightly at the mention that the baby was abandoned.
-She looked almost appalled that someone would do such a thing.
-She quickly regained her composer though.
+She looked almost appalled that someone would do such a thing, but quickly regained her composure.
 Kasumi, however, looked outraged that someone could abandon their child.
 Her face calmed, however, when she noticed how carefully Akane held the baby.
 She smiled at her sister.
 "So what are you going to do with it?" she asked.
 "You aren't going to keep it are you?"

 "No, we're only going to keep it until we can find a place for it to go," Akane replied.
 "Ranma is going to see if he can find an orphanage in the phone book.
 Hopefully they'll be able to take it."